Snake Sightings Are Typically Rare on the Beach

 It is important to note that mowing and weed-eating are not allowed on the dunes in any county or state.
 Walton County in Florida published a concise list of general restrictions and regulations regarding dune activity for property owners.
 Governmental regulation of the dunes vary accordingly, but the Walton County guide is an excellent starting point for you to understand the needs and development restrictions placed on your dune ecosystem.

-As far as the snakes themselves, according to The Florida Fish and Wildlife Conservation Commission, snakes pose minimal threat to humans and only strike defensively when feeling threatened.
+As far as the snakes themselves, according to The Florida Fish and Wildlife Conservation Commission, snakes pose minimal threat to humans and only strike defensively.
 Snakes are rarely found around large developments and do not go out of their way to encroach on human spaces.
-The most common snakes you are likely to encounter around the dunes are not venomous.
-This includes the coachwhip, black racer, the grey snake (wooded areas), and the eastern indigo snake.
+The most common snakes you are likely to encounter around the dunes are not venomous, including the coachwhip, black racer, the grey snake (wooded areas), and the eastern indigo snake.
 The dusky pygmy rattlesnake, a tiny viper, can be found as well but rarely on open beaches.
-Of the snakes listed, according to the article “Florida’s Nonvenomous Snakes” made available by the city of Winter Park, the black racer and coachwhip are the only diurnal species that hunt in open areas.
+Of the snakes listed, according to the article “Florida’s Non-venomous Snakes” made available by the city of Winter Park, the black racer and coachwhip are the only diurnal species that hunt in open areas.

 For the most part, snakes typically avoid exposing themselves for fear of being spotted by predators.
 Florida’s Living Beaches, a beach enthusiast’s guide by Blair and Dawn Witherington, further explains that snakes do live in the dunes but only occasionally hunt on the beach.
 Also, of the snakes found on the coast, the authors emphasize that the Eastern Indigo snake is considered a “threatened species” due to habitat loss and are federally protected (Witherington, 201).

 The National Park Service published an announcement to raise awareness regarding the significant drops in snake populations observed throughout the USA.
 The primary causes listed are disease, water pollution, habitat loss, and environmental degradation.
-Keep in mind that snakes are vulnerable and should never be handled due to their incredibly delicate spines.
+Remember, that snakes are vulnerable and should never be touched or picked up due to their incredibly delicate spines.
 They never intentionally position themselves to frighten you.
-Your best response, when encountering one, is to avoid conflict by simply leaving it alone.
+Your best response when encountering one is to avoid conflict by simply leaving it alone.

 Snakes Are Part of Nature’s Pest Control Team

-Finally, deep in the dune fields, far off the beaten path, and in national seashores, lies the potential risk of encountering rattlesnakes or other poisonous snakes.
+Finally, deep in the dune fields, far off the beaten path, and on national seashores, lies the potential risk of encountering rattlesnakes or other poisonous snakes.
 The biggest ones I have ever seen were in Texas.
-My word of advice is to always stay on the boardwalks that are intentionally placed in areas where snakes are unlikely.
-Stay out of their habitats.
+My word of advice is to always stay on the boardwalks and to stay out of their habitats.
 They are best seen from a distance as many are endangered and can be easily harmed.
 For coastal properties specifically, I would say that a thorough cleanup and de-thatching of the dunes combined with regular maintenance to limit food sources and nesting possibilities will tremendously reduce the chances of snakes becoming a significant problem for you.